firebase/firebase-android-sdk/contributor-docs/best_practices/dependency_injection.md

 @Component(modules = MySdkComponent.MainModule::class)
 @Singleton
 interface MySdkComponent {
-  // Informs dagger that this is one of the type that we want to be able to create
+  // Informs dagger that this is one of the types we want to be able to create
   // In this example we only care about MySdk fun getMySdk() : MySdk